bhisaac/5eFP/5eFP-SRD-V0.1.md

 ### Languages
 By virtue of your species, your character can speak, read, and write certain languages.

-### Subspecies
+### Varities
-Some species have subspecies.
-Members of a subspecies have the traits of the parent species in addition to the traits specified for their subspecies.
-Relationships among subspecies vary significantly from species to species and world to world.
+Some species have one or more varities.
+Each variety has the traits of the parent species in addition to the traits specified for their variety.
+Relationships among varities differ significantly from species to species and world to world.

 ## Dwarf
 ### Dwarf Traits